Some of the content on these pages are under review and will be updated shortly.

 Under section 4 of the Government of Wales Act 2006, the Presiding Officer may propose to change the day when the Senedd ordinary general election is held.
 This may either be brought forward 1 month or postponed 1 month.

-Where the Presiding Officer makes such a proposal, Her Majesty the Queen may dissolve the Senedd and specify the new day when the election should be held.
+Where the Presiding Officer makes such a proposal, His Majesty the King may dissolve the Senedd and specify the new day when the election should be held.

 If the seat of a Member of the Senedd representing a constituency becomes vacant, under section 10 of the Government of Wales Act 2006, the Presiding Officer must (unless an ordinary Senedd general election is due to be held within 3 months of the vacancy arising in which case the seat will remain vacant until that election) arrange an election for this seat to be filled within a 3 month period.
 These elections are commonly known as by-elections.